Stan Design

 Read our comprehensive checklist for avoiding the top 3 mistakes people make while using and maintaining jacks.
 Feel free to refer to it for getting started.

 1. Prevention is cure.
 That is why choosing the right jack for your vehicle tops our list.
-If your jack is compatible- its weightlifting capacity, its portability and size, its profile, etc.- with your vehicle then it automatically lowers the possibility of injuring itself, your car, or the person wielding it (including yourself).
+If your jack is compatible or its weightlifting capacity, its portability and size, its profile, etc.- with your vehicle then it automatically lowers the possibility of injuring itself, your car, or the person wielding it (including yourself).

 2. Knowing its type.
 Understanding the method of operation of your jack- that is, whether it is a hydraulic jack or an air bag jack, for instance – will enable you to know where and what to look at for inspecting its health.
 For instance, hydraulic fluids naturally run out after continued usage, needing refills without which the jacks refuse to function properly.
 So, keeping it in check can take care of that issue.